 As most of you know, I love Asian food.
 In fact, one of my bucket list goals is to travel to Japan, Thailand, and other Asian destinations just to eat!
-One of my favorite dishes is Yaki Udon Noodles, a simple Japanese noodle dish.
+One of my favorite dishes is Udon Noodles, a simple Japanese noodle dish.
 Also, yaki udon noodles cook in under 20 minutes.
-And, I’m all about dinner in under 20 minutes.
+And, I'm all about dinner in under 20 minutes.
+Read this amazing article and learn how to make a fantastic yaki noodles recipe.

 WHAT ARE UDON NOODLES?
 AND HOW DO I PREPARE THEM?